Former NBA player Alan Henderson spotlights African American history makers in the spirits industry.

 “There are different stories on all sides, whether it’s from the distilling or the bartender or the moonshiners or tavern owners, but I was really pleased when I learned about Birdie Brown, and her story jumped out at me.
 When I came across Tom Bullock and his book, ‘The Ideal Bartender,’ he really went for it at a time when to get your book published in the mainstream, you had to have an introduction by a white person.
 It was a whole different environment.”

-- Houston Distillers Ben Williams and Wendell Robbins III Prepare Highway Vodka for National Rollout
+- Houston Distillers Prepare Highway Vodka for National Rollout

-- Kentucky’s First Black Owned Distributor Legacy Wine and Spirits is Shaking Up the Liquor Industry
+- Kentucky’s Distributor Legacy Wine and Spirits is Shaking Up the Industry

 It’s been quite the journey since understanding the various trademarks, developing all the drinks and labels and bottles, and figuring out the bottling and distribution.
 There weren’t many people that could provide guidance, so it was a lot of searching on Google and asking around about how to do things.